By Joan Orr MSc and Anne Wormald M.ADS BCBA

 The internet knows that the way to get stuff done is to set goals and work on one small thing at a time.
 Look it up.
 “A journey of a thousand miles begins with a single step” and all that other irrefutable wisdom.
 Productivity experts agree that we need to break big tasks into smaller ones.
 Ironically the instruction “break it down” is itself ill-defined.
 It is particularly vexing for people with no training in behavior analysis to come up with goals that are easily achievable and upon success can be reinforced.
 This is the reason that most New Year’s resolutions have failed by the end of January (if not sooner).
 Most people want to do too much at once in order to save time, but the result is that everything takes longer, seems increasingly impossible and is more frustrating for all involved.

 In this article we’ll describe an approach developed as part of the TAGteach method for goal setting that’s simple enough to explain to parents and non-professionals, while being a powerful tool for everyone.
-TAGteach involves a set of procedures derived directly from B.F.
+TAGteach involves the principles derived directly from B.F.
 Skinner’s original work.(1)

 The WOOF Approach